TakeLab/podium/docs/source/advanced.rst

   None ['A', 'slick', ',', 'engrossing', 'melodrama', '.']
   None positive

 What are the ``None`` s?
 This is the `raw` data, which by default isn't stored in Examples to save memory.
-If you want to keep the raw data as well (which might be required when applying some transformations), you have to set the ``keep_raw=True`` in the corresponding Field.
+If you want to keep the raw data as well (e.g. for future reference), you have to set the ``keep_raw=True`` in the corresponding Field.

 .. code-block:: python